CelesteXiong/DataBase/README.md

-# DataBase :)
+# DataBase
-The Repository is records for `homework` and `labs` in the compulsory course for ECNUers in Dase.
+The Repository is records for `homework` and `labs` in the compulsory course for ECNUers in Dase : )
 ## Homework
 ### Hunt_game_design
 1. Requirement and code are located in   `Hunt_games.rar`